-This activity is great for learning about properties of materials, particularly how waterproof they are.
-It could be a bit messy so perhaps best to try in the bath or outside.
+This mini science activity is great for learning about properties of materials, particularly how waterproof they are.
+It can be messy but works well as an outdoor or bathtime activity.

-We’re going to test some materials and find out which have waterproof properties.
+The idea is to cover small soft toys in different materials to find out which have waterproof properties.

 Equipment